greyhoundforty/kylfuskofu/README.md

 Fair question.
 I am building this little tool for a few reasons:

 - I learn best when I have a problem to solve and I am trying to learn more python in 2025.
 Two birds, one stone.
-- I love the concept of sites like https://512kb.club/ and indieblog.page, but visiting the site and clicking the `Random Site` button 20-30 times a day is annoying.
+- I love the concept of sites like https://512kb.club/ and https://indieblog.page, but visiting the site and clicking the `Random Site` button 20-30 times a day is annoying.
 - While not all sites are going to be up my alley or even in my native language, I want a way to discover more people and information outside of the traditional social media sites.
 - I want more data coming into my RSS reader and I am looking for ways to aggregate content and provide myself with more tailored feeds.